ssbc/ssb-subset-replication-spec/README.md

 This module comes from the desire to synchronize a subset of a SSB log.
-The main motivation is to enable faster initial sync by only replicating a certain subset of messages that can then be supplimented with a frontier sync such as EBT.
+The main motivation is to enable faster initial sync by only replicating a certain subset of messages that can then be supplimented with a frontier sync such as [EBT].

 It is recommended to use this module in conjunction with [ssb-secure-partial-feed].